Skip to content

 1. The app starts, makes an initial HTTP call to POST /mateu/v3/sync/_no_route, and receives the application metadata (title, menu, home route, variant).

-2. Based on the variant field (NAVIGATION_LAYOUT, MENU_ON_LEFT, TABS, MEDIATOR), it builds a JavaFX window with the appropriate navigation structure.
+2. Based on the variant field (NAVIGATION_LAYOUT, MENU_ON_LEFT, TABS, MEDIATOR), it builds a JavaFX window: a shared shell (header + collapsible menu) around a central dockable tab area.

-3. As the user navigates, subsequent calls fetch pages, forms, and CRUD listings, which are rendered as native JavaFX controls (TextField, ComboBox, TableView, DatePicker, etc.).
+3. Each menu entry opens a tab backed by its own navigation context.
+Subsequent calls within that tab fetch pages, forms, and CRUD listings, rendered as native JavaFX controls (TextField, ComboBox, TableView, DatePicker, etc.).

 Key classes: